 - International Coach Federation (ICF)

 By being appropriately accredited, clients will know you're trained to a certain standard.
-To become accredited you may need to attend a course that has contact hours with your tutor rather than completing an online course.
+To become accredited, you'll need to attend a course that has contact hours with your tutor rather than completing an online course.

 Once you've finished your training, you'll need to record additional coaching hours in order to finalise your relevant accreditation.
 These can range from 60 to 75 hours of coaching practice.

 You don't need to have a degree or HND to be a life coach.
-The majority of life coaches choose the profession as a second career and come to the role with previous experience in a range of backgrounds including:
+Most life coaches choose the profession as a second career and come to the role with previous experience in a range of backgrounds including: